 Amnesty International’s Campaign for International Justice demands justice, truth and full reparations for victims of serious human rights violations.

-- Other ad hoc international or internationalized courts have been established in a few situations, including Cambodia, the former Yugoslavia, Rwanda, Sierra Leone and Timor Leste.
+- Calling for Ad hoc international courts such as in Cambodia, the former Yugoslavia, Rwanda, Sierra Leone and Timor Leste.

-The challenge now is to ensure that this new international justice system succeeds in practice.
+The challenge now is to ensure that this new international justice system works.

-- more states to commit themselves to international justice by ratifying the Rome Statute of the International Criminal Court.
+All states should show their commitment to international justice by fully cooperating with the International Criminal Court.

 Justice: by investigating all crimes and, when there is sufficient admissible evidence, prosecuting the suspects in fair trials without recourse to the death penalty; or extraditing suspects to states able and willing to do so; and